 In advance of each auction a Capacity Auction Timetable (developed by the System Operators and approved by the Regulatory Authorities) is published which sets out the key dates for the auction process.
-The timetable for this auction was published on the 15th of March 2019.
+The timetable for this auction was originally published on the 18th of June 2019, with a revised timetable published on the 18th of February 2020.
 Figure 1 provides a brief overview of the steps involved for each auction.